Szpadel/ClankBundle/Resources/docs/ZMQIntegration.md

 # Integration with ZMQ

-Sometimes you would want to publish events from a controller to the Websocket server, forexample a notification system.
+Sometimes you would want to publish events from a controller to the Websocket server, for example a notification system.
 See more of how it's integrated [here](http://socketo.me/docs/push).

 ## Server setup

 First, you should Install ZMQ, and the PHP bindings.
+This should be installed on your server.

 Download ZMQ: